DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper we present an initial attempt to obtain an interpretable representation for detecting synthetic speech by means of the proposed \methodfullname. \methodname~ is a two stage trained variational autoencoder neural network.
-It processes spectrograms and obtains an interpretable disentangled representation to detect synthetic speech. \methodname~ showed high detection accuracy for synthetic speech generated from 10 out of 11 unknown synthesizers and 6 known synthesizers.
-In future work, we plan to replace the used variational autoencoder with a transformer neural network, as in several existing works these networks have shown better performance than variational autoencoder to learn general speech representations.We also plan to evaluate \methodname~ on detecting noisy and compressed synthetic speech signals. { }
+In this paper we propose \methodfullname~ that uses disentangled representation learning to detect synthetic speech.
+Visualizing disentangled features and activation map helps to understand the working of the detector. \methodname~ showed high performance compared to several existing approaches on ASVspoof2019 dataset.
+In future work, we plan to replace the used variational autoencoder with a transformer neural network, as in several existing works these networks have shown better performance than variational autoencoder to learn general speech representations.
+We also plan to evaluate \methodname~ on detecting noisy synthetic speech signals.
+Lastly, currently we create unsupervised activation map, we plan to investigate supervised learning for synthetic speech localization.